-When DiscoverOrg hosted a Meet-Up event, “Overcoming Roadblocks When Selling Enterprise IT,” we expected insights into how successful sales people identify and access key decision makers at targeted accounts.
+When we hosted a recent MeetUp event, “Overcoming Roadblocks When Selling Enterprise IT,” we expected to hear about how to find and engage decision makers.

-What we didn’t expect were all the insights on how NOT to sell to CIOs.
+What we didn’t expect were all the passionate comments about how NOT to sell to CIOs!

 1. Don’t make a discovery sales call to the CIO.